SeventhKevin1000/about-me/README.md

  (Not me but the name fits)

- # Summary
+ # <font color="Orange">Summary</font>

- Hey all, Kevin here.
-I am a junior student at  [Brockton High School](https://www.bpsma.org/schools/brockton-high-school) that enjoys making others happy and is a bit of a Philanthropist.
+ <i><b>Hey all, Kevin here.</b></i> I am a junior student at  [Brockton High School](https://www.bpsma.org/schools/brockton-high-school) that enjoys making others happy and is a bit of a Philanthropist.
 I am currently seeking more oppotunities to get involved with the school, including joining clubs and doing extra-curricullar activities.
 The only languages that i know as of now are English and Latin, but i am intrestsed in learning other languages such as Spanish, Cape Verdean Creole, and Japanese.

  I enjoy several forms of media including politics, video games, movies, music, and other things such as Meme Culture.

  I love to listen to music as well, primarily 80s-90s New Jack Swing/R&B. My Favorite Music Artist is [Michael Jackson](https://www.michaeljackson.com/).

- # Family
+ # <font color="Yellow">Family</font>

 Important, but spread across Massachusetts.
 Nothing real out of the ordinary but I usually spend time visiting my Dad's side during vacations.